Skip to main content

 Step 1: Basic Information

-This step captures the fundamental details about your table.
+This step captures the fundamental details about your table, including its type.

 Basic Info